ben-kemister/development-cheat-sheets/content/tools/kubernetes/resources/pods.md

         weight: 1
 ```

-> The `weight` value used within a preferred rule (such as node or pod affinity) dictates the relative importance of
-> that specific matching condition, with a higher weight indicating a stronger preference for the scheduler to select an
-> object that meets that criteria.
+> The scheduler uses the `weight`s (1-100) on preferred rules to calculate a score for each node,
+> and the node with the highest combined score is chosen to run the Pod.

 ### Node Anti-affinity